FlutterZawya/Talabat_App/README.md

 ## Overview

-Talabat Clone is a food delivery application built using Flutter.
+Talabat App is a food delivery application built using Flutter.
 It allows users to browse restaurants, order food, and track deliveries in real-time.
 The app features a modern UI, secure payment integration, and a seamless user experience.

 ## Features

-- **User Authentication**: Sign up, login, and logout using Firebase Authentication.
+- **User Authentication**: Sign up, login, and logout using BackEnd Authentication.
 - **Restaurant Listings**: Browse through a list of available restaurants.
 - **Food Menu**: View menu items with detailed descriptions and images.
 - **Search & Filters**: Search for restaurants or dishes and apply filters like cuisine type, rating, and price range.